messagemedia/messagemedia-soap-api-php-sdk/README.md

 messagemedia-php
 ================

-Sample PHP code demonstrating how to interact with the MessageMedia SOAP API
+Sample PHP code demonstrating how to interact with the MessageMedia SOAP API.